How Long Does a Camp Lejeune Water Case Take?

 While no settlements have been reached yet, each Camp Lejeune lawsuit is expected to take 1-2 years to reach a settlement.

-This length of time can vary, as each Camp Lejeune case is unique.
-But it is a good idea to get started right away to prepare for any delays during the Camp Lejeune settlement process.
+This length of time can vary, as every Camp Lejeune case is unique.
+Therefore, it’s a good idea to get started right away to prepare for any delays during the Camp Lejeune settlement process.

 What health conditions qualify for a Camp Lejeune settlement?